CloudEngineHub/Morpheus-Hardware/README.md

 ### Eye module

-A Guohua servo motor is installed in the middle of the eye_mounted_version to control the eyeballs to look vertically.
+A Guohua servo motor is installed in the middle of the *eye_mounted_version* to control the eyeballs to look vertically.
 In addition, every servo motor matches a default crank.
 Therefore, in the following context, servo motor indicates a servo motor and a matching crank if not specified.

 <img src="media/eye_1.jpg" alt="teaser_1" height="600"/>

-Another Guohua servo motor is install on the eye_bassinet, which is then intalled between the eyeballs on the eye_mounted_version.
+Another Guohua servo motor is install on the *eye_bassinet*, which is then intalled between the eyeballs on the *eye_mounted_version*.

 <img src="media/eye_2.jpg" alt="teaser_1" height="600"/>

-A part called eye_comb figuratively is fixed on the eye_bassinet.
-An M-shaped part: eye_m_shaped_board is fixed on the crank of the servo.
-Two Y-shaped parts: eye_y_connector connect the two parts mentioned above, forming two identical four-bar mechanisms.
+A part called *eye_comb* figuratively is fixed on the *eye_bassinet*.
+An M-shaped part: *eye_m_shaped_board* is fixed on the crank of the servo.
+Two Y-shaped parts: *eye_y_connector* connect the two parts mentioned above, forming two identical four-bar mechanisms.

 <img src="media/eye_3.jpg" alt="teaser_1" height="600"/>

-The eye_Eyeball_mounts are fixed on the eye_y_connector.
+The *eye_Eyeball_mounts* are fixed on the *eye_y_connector*.
 The micro cameras are fixed on them.

 <img src="media/eye_4.jpg" alt="teaser_1" height="600"/>

-The shell of the eyeballs is mounted on the eye_Eyeball_mounts.
+The shell of the eyeballs is mounted on the *eye_Eyeball_mounts*.

 <img src="media/eye_5.jpg" alt="teaser_1" height="600"/>

-A L-shaped crank connects the crank of the servo motor and the eye_bassinet, forming a new four-bar mechanism.
+A L-shaped crank connects the crank of the servo motor and the *eye_bassinet*, forming a new four-bar mechanism.

 <img src="media/eye_6.jpg" alt="teaser_1" height="600"/>